Webpage Updated Thursday August 12, 2021

 Mel Fisher Maritime Museum, Key West, Florida https://www.melfisher.org/

-To date Kinser still reminisces not staying a few months longer and sailing with Tim Belk to Key West and working as a diver on Mel Fisher’s salvage crew when the Atocha was finally found and the treasure was salvaged.
+To date Kinser still reminisces not staying a few months longer and sailing with his fried and adventurer Tim Belk to Key West and working as a diver on Mel Fisher’s salvage crew when the Atocha was finally found and the treasure was salvaged.

-In November 1984 on a hard northern cold front, Kinser and Belk sailed out of Clear Lake, Texas to Galveston to Isla Mujeres, Quintana Roo, Yucatán, Mexico and other Caribbean destinations off the east coast off the Yucatán in Belk’s Southern Cross 31.
+In November 1984 on a hard northern cold front, Kinser and Belk sailed out of Clear Lake, Texas to Galveston 900 miles across the Gulf of Mexico to Isla Mujeres, Quintana Roo, Yucatán, Mexico and other Caribbean destinations off the east coast off the Yucatán in Belk’s Southern Cross 31 sailing vessel.
 The Passage across the Gulf of Mexico took 6.5 days and went well without major incident.

 The Atocha was a Spanish treasure galleon.
 The most widely known vessel of a fleet of ships that sank in a hurricane off the Florida Keys in 1622.
 The Atocha sank September 6, 1622 in approximately 17 meters (56 ft.) of water.
 Most of her 265 crew and passengers were lost.
 Three sailors and two slaves survived by clinging to the ships mizzen mast.
 The Atocha treasure was so immense that it took two months to record and load the treasure onto the ship.